Parts Needed

 Install the new tubing:

-- After bending and cutting your tubes, be sure to pre-install the ferrules by tightening the nut to the connector with the tube firmly inserted.
+- With the pre-bent tubes from the conversion kit, be sure to pre-install the ferrules by tightening the nut to the connector with the tube firmly inserted.

 - Remove the tube to inspect that the ferrule has attached correctly.